 Probationary Accreditation status applies to a program that the ACGC Board has determined is out of compliance with one or more Standards, causing serious, pervasive compliance issues that interfere with the educational effectiveness of the program.
-Probationary Accreditation may be held for no longer than 12 months.
+Probationary Accreditation may be held for no longer than 12 months, although the timeframe could be extended for reasonable cause.
 Probationary Accreditation is a public status.